nambstar/gj-nampnt/README.md

 - 👀 I’m interested in ...
 - 🌱 I’m currently learning how to become the dog master
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me nam.pham@bstarsolutions.com , b.nampnt@galaxyjoy.vn
+- 📫 How to reach me nam.pham@bstarsolutions.com

 <!---
 gj-nampnt/gj-nampnt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.